ibm-cloud-docs/codeengine/troubleshoot-job.md

 After you submit a job, from the job details page in the console, instances of the job seem to be stuck in `pending` or `running` status, or are in a `failed` status.

 {: tsCauses}
-There are several reasons why the job did not complete.
+If your job did not complete, determine whether one of the following cases is true.

-1. The submit of your job requires more time to complete.
+1. Your job run submit requires more time to complete.
 2. The image that is used by your job does not exist.
 3. The environment variable parameters that are required by the job are not specified.
 4. The commands or arguments that are passed to the job are not valid.